Silver Studio: Contents of the collection

 The collection today comprises over 40,000 designs on paper - mostly for textiles and wallpapers.
 There are approximately 5,000 wallpaper samples, 23 wallpaper pattern books and 5,000 textile samples.
 The collection also includes an archive of the Studio's daybooks, letters, diaries, visual reference material, trade cards and other printed ephemera.

 The significance of the collection lies both in its completeness and coherence as a whole and in the importance and uniqueness of its component parts.
 It spans the period 1880-1960, an important period in the development of mass market furnishings and one less well represented in other collections.
 Where other similar material does survive it is invariably less broad in scope (either in time span, or because the work of one designer or manufacturer only); less rich in supporting material (because daybooks and other evidence does not survive); and less accessible to researchers and members of the public.

 Designs

-The designs are original works on paper by Silver Studio designers, in a variety of media including pencil, ink, charcoal, pastels and gouaches.
+The designs are original works on paper created by Silver Studio designers, in a variety of media including pencil, ink, charcoal, pastels and gouaches.
 It is one of the largest collections of original designs anywhere in the country, representing a significant period of time and a wide range of customers.